black-sliver/PopTracker/doc/PACKS.md

 ### global ImageReference

 `use ImageRef = string`
-* `ImageRef :FromPackRelativePath(filename)`: for now this will just return filename and path resoltuion is done later.
+* `ImageRef :FromPackRelativePath(filename)`: for now this will just return filename and path resolution is done later.
 * `ImageRef :FromImageReference(original, mod)`: return ImageRef that is original ImageRef + mod string.